Q: What’s the best cat collar?

 Q: Can I use a cat collar with a lead?

 A: No!
-Breakaway cat collars are designed to snap open under pressure, so they must never be used with leads!
-Cat harnesses are designed for this purpose.
+Quick-release cat collars (breakaway cat collars) are designed to snap open under pressure, so they must never be used with leads.
+An elasticated cat collar used this way would be potentially dangerous.

 Q: Can I put one of your cat collars on my puppy / toy dog / small dog?

-Q: My cat won't wear a collar.
+Q: My cat keeps removing his collar.
 What can I do?

 - Make sure the collar is not too tight and not too loose.
 For a safe and comfortable fit, you should be able to fit only 1 to 2 fingers (flat) between the collar and the neck.
-That's 1 large or 2 slender fingers.
-If you can fit more than this, the collar is too loose.
+That’s 1 large or 2 slender fingers.
+If you can fit more than this, the collar is too loose which will annoy the cat and allow him to get a leg in to remove the collar.

-- Let your cat get used to his collar indoors where you can keep an eye on him, and perhaps give him his favourite treat.
+- Let your cat get used to his collar indoors where you can keep an eye on him and distract him with his favourite toy or treat.

 Q: My cat keeps losing his collar.
 What can I do?

 A: Your cat might be getting into tight spots and the collar is coming off as it is designed to.
 Or, your cat might be pulling the collar off because he finds it uncomfortable or annoying.
-See "My cat won't wear a collar" above.
+See “My cat keeps removing his collar” above.

 Q: At what age can a kitten wear a collar?